sQu4rks/DEVNET-1970/sections/02-config_diff/Readme.md

      |- config_iosxe_csr1000v-1_ops.txt
      |- connection_csr1000v-1.txt
 ```
 The `connection_csr1000v-1.txt` file contains the connection log from pyATS. `config_iosxe_csr1000v-1_console.txt` contains the raw text of the commands that have been issued.
-Here you can see all the commands (in case of this example only the `show running-config` command) and their output that were parsed for this feature.
+Here you can see all the commands (for this example only the `show running-config` command) and their output that was parsed for this feature.
 Finally, `config_iosxe_csr1000v-1_ops.txt` is a json-dump of the dictionary containing all the information parsed from the `show running-config` command.

 4. Now in order to see a difference between the two snapshots we'll have to make some changes to the device.
 The changes you do are up to you.
 For this example we will change the interface status as well as the description of our `GigabitEthernet 2` interface.
 SSH into the device, go into enable and then config mode and change the interface configuration before exiting.
 The username is `developer` and the password is `C1sco12345`.